 - Stiff limbs and unable to walk

 - Heart failure followed by strokes and death at an early age.

 Causes Of Lysosomal Storage Diseases

 The main cause of Lysosomal storage diseases are:

 - The lack of enzymes in the Lysosome.

 The enzymes present in the Lysosomes helps in digesting food particles, dead cells, old cells and engulfing disease-causing microorganisms including protozoa, fungi, bacteria also viruses.
 It is also involved in the ingestion of dead cells along with other invading microbes.

-- Deficiency of protein also results in Lysosomal storage diseases as it plays a vital role in modification of enzymes in Lysosome.
+- Deficiency of proteins in our body also results in Lysosomal storage diseases as it plays a vital role in modification of enzymes in Lysosome.

 - Most of the Lysosomal storage diseases are inherited in an autosomal recessive manner.

 Diagnosis Of Lysosomal Storage Diseases

 It is quite difficult to diagnose this disorder as the symptoms vary from one type to another type of Lysosomal Storage Disorders.
 There are a few diagnoses carried out in a specialized laboratory.
 Tissue biopsies are also used for diagnosis of Lysosomal Storage Disorder in the patient by analyzing the sample of tissue or cells collected from the patient’s body for analysis.
 Skin fibroblasts test, blood test, amniotic fluid test and urine test are also used for testing the presence of this syndrome in a patient’s samples.

 Treatment Of Lysosomal Storage Diseases

-Presently there is no treatment or cure available for Lysosomal Storage Disorder.
-Researchers are still in process.
+Presently there are no such treatments or cure available for Lysosomal Storage Disorder.
+Research are still in process.
 Scientists are not able to find the exact cure as there are around 50 to 60 different types of Lysosomal Storage Disorder with different symptoms.
-There are few therapies which are carried out to treat this disorder.
+There are few therapies which are carried out to treat this diseases.
 This therapy includes transplantation of bone marrow, replacement of enzyme and substrate reduction therapy.